Skip to main content

 Graffiti Removal Program

 The City of Tacoma is committed to keeping neighborhoods clean, safe, and inviting.
-Graffiti removal helps prevent property damage, maintain property values, and deter future vandalism.
-Through Tidy-Up Tacoma, we offer free removal services and reimbursement options to support private property owners in addressing graffiti quickly.
+Graffiti removal helps prevent property damage, maintain property values, improve the visual appeal of neighborhoods and commercial areas, and deter future vandalism.
+We offer free removal services and reimbursement options to support private property owners in addressing graffiti quickly and we fund a full-time crew in Public Works who remove graffiti on public property.

-1. Free Graffiti Removal (one (1) cleanup per year)
+Free Graffiti Removal (one (1) cleanup per calendar year)

-In partnership with the Safe Streets Campaign, Tidy-Up Tacoma provides one (1) free graffiti removal per year for eligible private property owners.
+Tidy-Up Tacoma provides one (1) free graffiti removal per calendar year for eligible private property owners.
 A local graffiti removal contractor will handle the cleanup.

 Eligibility Requirements:

-- Graffiti Threshold: Graffiti must meet the contractor’s minimum callout threshold for removal.
-If not, the program may offer a cost reimbursement option (see below).
+• Graffiti Threshold: Graffiti must meet the contractor’s minimum callout threshold for removal.
+If the graffiti does not meet the contractor’s minimum call-out, we partner with the Safe Streets Campaign to offer a cost reimbursement option (see below).

 Eligibility Requirements: